Skip to main content

 " By snatching his love ?"

 " You don't even know your own son Ranaji.
-He will die than marry who you choose."
+He will die rather than marry whom you choose."
 Jaivanta smiled sarcastically. " He won't give in.
 Not to you and Dheer.
 He is my son.
 I taught him to fight till the end."

 " We will see about that!"
 Udai Singh stormed out.

-After the wedding, the people gathered, for some fun and games.
-Bhagwati's uncle was a well-known astrologer and everyone flocked around him.
-Jaivanta walked in witnessing Pratap stare at Ajabde as she giggles with her friends.
+After the wedding, the people gathered for some fun and games.
+Bhagwati's uncle was a well-known astrologer, and everyone flocked around him.
+Jaivanta walked in, witnessing Pratap stare at Ajabde as she giggled with her friends.

 " Panditji, can you see my son's hand?"